MicrosoftDocs/azure-devops-docs/docs/organizations/audit/azure-devops-auditing.md

 - auditing log access and downloads
 - and much much more...

-Events are stored for 90 days, after which they are deleted.
+Events get stored for 90 days, after which they're deleted.
 However, you can back up audit events to an external location to keep the data for longer than the 90-day period.

 Auditing events can be accessed through two methods on the Auditing page in your Organization Settings:
 - Through the Auditing logs available under the main Logs tab, and